lunacookies/vim-rust-syntax-ext/README.md

 ![](https://raw.githubusercontent.com/arzg/resources/master/vim-rust-syntax-ext/TypeParameters.png)

-One of vim-rust-syntax-ext’s most unique features is that it differentiates\* between things from your project, things from the standard library, and things from other modules. *Note that the constants and function calls being highlighted the same is just a quirk of the colourscheme I’m using.
+One of vim-rust-syntax-ext’s most unique features is that it differentiates\* between things from your project, things from the standard library, and things from other modules.
+This feature was inspired by Xcode, which does this for Swift (but by using code analysis, not regular expressions)!. *Note that the constants and function calls being highlighted the same is just a quirk of the colourscheme I’m using.
 The same goes for things from other modules and things from the standard library being highlighted the same – you could make them different if you wanted to do so.*

 ![](https://raw.githubusercontent.com/arzg/resources/master/vim-rust-syntax-ext/OriginOfThings.png)